 Common mistakes

-- Same verb starts 5 bullets in a row
+- The same verb starting five bullets in a row.

-- Inventing metrics to please AI — recruiters will probe
+- Inventing metrics to please the model; recruiters will probe them.

-- Same resume sent to 10 roles with no JD-alignment pass
+- Sending one resume to 10 roles with no JD-alignment pass.

 How to push results further

-- Always tell AI the target level (junior / senior / staff).
-Same bullet sounds different at each tier.
+- Always tell the model the target level (junior / senior / staff).
+The same bullet reads differently at each tier.

-- Demand the action-outcome-evidence triple in every bullet — if one is missing, the bullet is weak.
+- Demand the action-outcome-evidence triple in every bullet.
+If one part is missing, the bullet is weak.

 - Cap bullets at 6 per role.
-AI loves to expand to 12; recruiters scan, they don’t read.
+Models love to expand to 12; recruiters scan, they don’t read.

 - Keep one defensible metric per bullet.
-Numbers without referents (“improved performance by 40%”) sound made-up.
+Numbers without referents (“improved performance by 40%”) read as invented.

-- For senior+ roles, ask AI to emphasize scope and ambiguity navigated, not just deliverables.
+- For senior+ roles, ask the model to emphasize scope and ambiguity navigated, not just deliverables.

 - Save the JD-aligned version as a copy; keep your master resume neutral so you can re-tailor for each role.